Tyrn/wei/the-insider-en.typ

-     Once  the  dumbfounded guests  had  digested  the  pleasant news,  that somewhat  compromised the  state sovereignty in the company's favor, Shavash continued that poor communications  was one  of  the main Assalah drawbacks, considered  at the examination of  the project  - the  direct highway to the capital had been  built in sovereign Irshahchan  times  and the road to  the rich  Liss  region  was  cut off forty kilometers away  from  Assalah by the second largest Empire river.
+     Once  the  dumbfounded guests  had  digested  the  pleasant news,  that somewhat  compromised the  state sovereignty in the company's favor, Shavash continued that poor communications  was one  of  the main Assalah drawbacks, considered  at the examination of  the project---the  direct highway to the capital had been  built in sovereign Irshahchan  times  and the road to  the rich  Liss  region  was  cut off forty kilometers away  from  Assalah by the second largest Empire river.
 Shavash was happy to inform the guests that the